zorem/woo-advanced-shipment-tracking/readme.txt

 = 3.6.6 =
 * Add - UTM link for all the external links to zorem.com
-* Dev - Tested plugin with WordPress 6.5
+* Dev - Tested plugin with WordPress 6.5.2
-* Dev - Tested with WooCommerce 8.7.0
+* Dev - Tested with WooCommerce 8.8.2
 * Dev - Add nonce in all the admin message dismissable URL
 * Dev - updated the Synch providers API call URL
 * Fix - translation issue on Add Tracking slideout
 * Fix - Deprecated warnings
+* Fix - “Creation of dynamic property WC_Advanced_Shipment_Tracking_Actions::$providers is deprecated”

 = 3.6.5 =
 * Dev - Test plugin with WordPress 6.4.2